3rdIteration/Satochip-DIY/readme.md

 If your system has Github for Windows installed, you can simply click the `Code` button on this page and select `Open with GitHub Desktop`

+Alternatively, you can use Git for Windows: https://git-scm.com/download/win

 If your system already has Git installed, you can open a terminal and type

     git clone --recursive https://github.com/3rdIteration/Satochip-DIY.git